Gambling and online casinos in Lesotho

 Prospects

-Lesotho is gradually evolving into a new South African jurisdiction for eGaming,
+Lesotho is slowly emerging as a new South African jurisdiction for eGaming, attracting foreign investors and developing digital infrastructure.

 Until 2030, it is planned:- implementation of the national portal eGaming Lesotho;